dimafu/vef1-2018-h2/README.md

 DONE.
 For each lecture should display header and all the lecture material that comes after that.
 In the header comes group and title.

-**TO DO** Lecture material is stored in an array and should display it in the same order as it is defined.
+**TO DO.** Lecture material is stored in an array and should display it in the same order as it is defined.
 Appearance for each unit should be prepared according to the outlook.

-**TO DO** At the bottom is a button to mark a lecture that is finished and link to go back.
+**TO DO.** At the bottom is a button to mark a lecture that is finished and link to go back.

 ### Kláraður fyrirlestur

-**TO DO** If a lecture marked finished should show `✓ Fyrirlestur kláraður` in `#2d2`.
+**TO DO.** If a lecture marked finished should show `✓ Fyrirlestur kláraður` in `#2d2`.
 Otherwise `Klára fyrirlestur`.
 When lecture is finished should save the information about it in `localStorage` and display in a list and on a lecture page.

-**TO DO** `slug` should be used as an ID for finished lectures.
+**TO DO.** `slug` should be used as an ID for finished lectures.

 ## Fyrirlestragögn